“Keep your face to the sunshine and you cannot see a shadow.” -Helen Keller

 We could all use a bit of sunshine right about now.
 Sunflowers represent more than just the sun, they are also a beautiful symbol of hope and joy.
 This Sunflower Wreath Craft Kit is the perfect way to create your own source of beautiful joy.

 Purchasing home decor is fun, but seeing something hang on your door (or wall) knowing that YOU made it is fulfilling.
 Think of all of the complements you will receive, when loved ones come to visit, and the joy that you will have in saying “I made it”.
-That is that warm sunshiny joy that comes from sunflowers and crafting.
+That is the warm sunshiny joy that comes from this sunflower wreath craft kit.

 This DIY post is specifically for a purchased craft kit that you can find on my Etsy shop HERE.